helidon-io/helidon/docs/se/config/mutability-support.md

 ### Loading Time

 The config system records when it loads each configuration into memory.
-Your application can retrieve it by invoking the [timestamp method](/apidocs/io.helidon.config/io/helidon/config/Config.html#timestamp--) on any config node:
+Your application can retrieve it by invoking the [timestamp method][timestamp-method] on any config node:

 ```java
 Instant loadTime = myConfig.timestamp();